gmulibdigital/OJS2-Theme/README.md

 ## PKP Software License:
-This software is released under the the [GNU General Public License](https://github.com/pkp/ojs/blob/master/docs/COPYING).
+This software is released under the [GNU General Public License](https://github.com/pkp/ojs/blob/master/docs/COPYING).

 See the file [COPYING](https://github.com/pkp/ojs/blob/master/docs/COPYING) included with this distribution for the terms of this license.